BePo: Dual Representation for 3D Occupancy Prediction: Experiments

 \subsubsection{Effect of Cross-Attention}

 We study the effect of cross attention between the BEV branch and sparse points branch in this part.
-One can see in Table~\ref{tab:cross-attn} that when removing cross-attention between the BEV features and query features from the sparse points branch leads a drop in mIoU for 3D occupancy.
-This shows that the cross-attention is beneficial by enabling more informative 3D features learned by sparse 3D points to enrich the BEV features.
+The results are summarized in Table~\ref{tab:cross-attn}.
+One can see that when removing cross-attention between the BEV features and query features from the sparse points branch leads to a drop both in mIoU and RayIoU for 3D occupancy prediction.
+This demonstrates that the cross-attention effectively injects learning signals from 3D features learned by sparse 3D points to enrich the BEV features.